 Training Highlights

-• Cross-country cross navigation
+• Cross-country navigation

 • Advanced instrument flying